anya16/quick/README.md

 ### Just a flexible development for webapp
 - just use Js and Jquery achieved MVC without Angular,React or Vue.
 - support ES6/7 and can use ECMAScript of any version.
-- make a SPA with underscore and director
+- make a SPA with underscore and director.
-- building with webpack and view with express
+- building with webpack and view with express.